 Policy for the prevention of conflicts of interests

 The policy for the prevention of conflict of interests aims to eliminate any doubts concerning the impartiality of a decision taken by a Group employee or his or her potential lack of loyalty in taking a decision, and to find adequate solutions in case of a conflict of interests, such as the possibility for employees to abstain without having to disclose the nature of their conflict of interests, in order to preserve employees' right to respect for their private life.
 This policy informs employees and guides them if facing such situation: it gives them examples of situations, and specifies the process for management and traceability in this matter.

 In addition to the due diligence policy for beneficiaries of sponsorship, these Operating Rules are intended to provide a framework for the support provided by the Group through its patronage and sponsorship efforts, in accordance with the law, particularly regarding fight against corruption and the Group integrity requirements.
 It ensures transparent practices by establishing rules for selecting projects, partners and activities.
 It also sets up a process for validating projects by the Patronage and Partnership Committees at the Group and within each BU.

 ENGIE is committed to comply, with honesty and integrity, with relevant tax laws and regulations, and to pay its fair share of taxes in the countries in which it operates.

-Ethics, environment and social responsibility clause
+Ethics, health & safety, social & environmental responsibility clause

 This clause includes the prohibition of all forms of corruption, compliance with competition and embargo rules and compliance with human rights standards and regulations.
 It directs the contracting party to review the Group’s ethical documents, requires it to follow the ethical rules outlined in these documents throughout the duration of the contract, and to ensure same respect of these rules by its own subcontractors if any.
 It also informs it of the contractual consequences in case of non-compliance with these rules.